aaronbloomfield/slp/docs/git-intro.md

 For both of these commands, the user who owns the repository is `aaronbloomfield`, and the repository is `slp`.
 Either of the two commands will work, although the first one is considered more secure (see [here](https://help.github.com/articles/which-remote-url-should-i-use) for details).
 And both will require you to enter your password any time you clone a private repo, and any time you *push* (more on pushing, below) to any repository.

 Once the repository is cloned, you can work on the files within the created directory.
 The git commands will work anywhere in that cloned repository -- you don't have to be in the root of that directory structure (which was the case with subversion).
 As you create files that you want to add to the repository, you use `git add <file>`.
-This stages them for adding to the repository, but does not add them just yet.
+This stages them for (i.e., gets them ready for) adding to the repository, but does not add them just yet.
 When you have finished making your changes (file additions, edits, or deletions), you then *commit* them.

 Git is a distributed system, which means that you can make as many commits as you would like, but they are not sent back to the git server (in our case, github.com) until you instruct git to do so via a `git push`.